 That’s the good news.
 [Read: How to date a narcissist and teach them to change for the better]

 The bad news is that there are very few narcissists who actually believe there is anything wrong with them.
 They assume there is something wrong with you instead.
 That means they are unlikely to seek the help they need.

-You might think I’m showing you the worst case scenario, but it’s actually the most common scenario.
+You might think we’re showing you the worst-case scenario, but it’s actually the most common scenario.

 A relationship with a narcissist is painful, and unless you want to remain in pain, there will come a point where you should walk away.

-Sadly, I’m qualified to advise you on this because I was in the same situation.
-Okay, your partner isn’t a bad person at their core and they have a personality disorder which explains their problem, but that doesn’t mean you must live with constant lies, twisted truth, name-calling, manipulation, and gaslighting either.
+Okay, your partner isn’t a bad person at their core and they have a personality disorder that explains their problem.
+But that doesn’t mean you must live with constant lies, twisted truth, name-calling, manipulation, and gaslighting either.
 Put your own happiness first.

 Further studies will tell us what causes narcissism for sure, but for now, we should focus on the effects rather than the cause.